SVstudent/DocWiz/README.md

 # DocWiz - Surgical Visualization & Cost Estimation Platform

-> 🏆 Built for the Google DeepMind Sketch & Search Hackathon with maximum Google Cloud integration
+> Built for the Google DeepMind Sketch & Search Hackathon

 DocWiz is a comprehensive surgical visualization and cost estimation platform that helps patients make informed decisions about plastic and reconstructive surgeries.
 The system provides photorealistic previews of surgical outcomes using AI-powered image generation, detailed cost breakdowns with insurance calculations, and comparative analysis tools.